An eating disorder is a diagnosed type of disordered eating.

 Our headspace clinicians provided their tips for helping young people recover from mental illness.
 Here’s what they recommend:

-Reach out for support from a close friend, family member, school counsellor or others who have experienced an eating disorder in online support groups, like The Butterfly Foundation.
+Reach out for support from a close friend, family member, school counsellor or others who have experienced an eating disorder in online support groups, like The Butterfly Foundation and the InsideOut Institute.
 Knowing that you’re not alone on your recovery journey can be really powerful.

 Try to be open about your feelings – feelings of anger, fear, exhaustion, guilt, shame – they are all part of being human.
 Being open and honest about these feelings with supportive people can help to remind you that you’re not alone, and to find self-acceptance.